 To prove this argument they recurrently show this or that probe to have weird adjustment values and if they find a warming adjustment they often conclude that data are bad – and possibly people too.
 Now, let’s forget for a moment that warming measurements go way beyond meteorological surface temperatures.
 Let’s forget satellite measurements and let’s forget that data are collected by dozens of meteorological organizations and processed in several datasets.
 Let’s pretend, for the sake of argument, that scientists are really trying to “heat up” measurements in order to make the planet appear warmer than it really is.

 How do you prove that?
 Not by looking at the single probes of course but at the big picture, trying to figure out whether adjustments are used as a way to correct errors or whether they are actually a way to introduce a bias.
 In science, error is good, bias is bad.
 If we think that a bias is introduced, we should expect the majority of probes to have a warming adjustment.
 If the error correction is genuine, on the other hand, you’d expect a normal distribution.

-Not surprisingly, the distribution of adjustment trends2 is a quasi-normal3 distribution with peak pretty much around 0 (0 is the median adjustment and 0.017 C/decade is the average adjustment – the planet warming trend in the last century has been of about 0.2 C/decade).
-In other words, most adjustment hardly modify the reading, and the warming and cooling adjustments end up compensating each other1,5.
+Not surprisingly, the distribution of adjustment trends2 is a quasi-normal3 distribution with a peak pretty much around 0 (0 is the median adjustment and 0.017 C/decade is the average adjustment – the planet-warming trend in the last century has been about 0.2 C/decade).
+In other words, most adjustments hardly modify the reading, and the warming and cooling adjustments end up compensating each other1,5.
 I am sure this is no big surprise.
 The point of this analysis is not to check the good faith of people handling the data: that is not under scrutiny (and not because I trust the scientists but because I trust the scientific method).

 Edit December 13.